 Mutual funds

 Unlike private equity, mutual funds invest in companies traded on the stock market.
-The main goal is to beat the PSI-20 index that tracks the performance of the 20 largest national companies by market capitalization (the Portuguese equivalent of S&P 500 index).
+The main goal is often to beat the PSI-20 index that tracks the performance of the 20 largest national companies by market capitalization (the Portuguese equivalent of S&P 500 index).
 Since mutual funds invest primarily in the same companies as PSI-20 (with varying percentages), the overall return usually doesn’t drastically deviate from the index.
+Some mutual funds invest up to 40% in foreign equities or bonds for diversification and potentially higher returns, one of these is Portugal Liquid Opportunities.

 Highlights: